-On the flip side, what if there was something a little bit better?
+On the flip side, what if there was something better than those brands that really isn't that much more expensive?
 A product that gave you just that little extra peace of mind?
 Sometimes it's worth looking a little harder for a better product.
 Enter: LIQUI MOLY.

-So what makes LIQUI MOLY Motor oil different?
-Let’s start with some basics.
+So what makes LIQUI MOLY motor oil different?

-Your engine contains multiple moving components such as your crank, valves, and pistons.
+Your engine contains multiple moving components, such as your crank, valves, and pistons.
 In addition to these movements, there are thousands of explosions every minute that occur in the combustion chambers.
-Heat and friction in an engine, when not properly managed, leads to engine wear.
+Heat and friction in an engine, when not properly managed, lead to engine wear.
 The only way to reduce this is to make sure you choose the right engine oil.

-Keep in mind, today's modern engines are designed and manufactured to such high tolerances that choosing the wrong oil viscosity really can be harmful to an engine.
-As a visual, image a pump that was designed to move water from one place to another.
-Now, imagine that same pump trying to move honey...it's just not going to work and that pump will die very quickly.
+Keep in mind, today's contemporary engines are designed and manufactured to such high tolerances that choosing the wrong oil viscosity can legitimately be harmful to an engine.
+As a visual, imagine a pump that was designed to move water from one place to another.
+Now, imagine that same pump trying to move honey—it's just not going to work, and that pump will die very quickly.
 Modern engines that are spec’d with lower weight oils (0W20) may have situations of increased wear if a heavier weight oil is used (10W30).

-Liqui Moly MoS2, still containing molybdenum disulfide like their first product, has been formulated as an almost be-all-end-all engine oil.
+LIQUI MOLY MoS2, which still contains molybdenum disulfide like their first product, has been formulated as an almost "end-all-be-all" engine oil.
 It has good cold-start behavior, as well as improved wear characteristics for modern engines.